mfeldt/AOSAT/README.md

 ====================

-You can try to install a working openCL or CUDA environment on your machine, accompanied by either pyopencl or pycude, plus reikna.
+You can try to install a working openCL or CUDA environment on your machine, accompanied by either pyopencl (with pybin11) or pycuda, plus reikna.

-Then you can make config file with the content
+Then you can create a configuration file with the following contents
 ```
-aosat_fft_forcenumy = False
+aosat_fft_forcenumpy = False
 ```
 and read it with
 ```